 It made me think about that song from the Broadway Musical Porgy and Bess, “Summertime and the livin’ is easy…” Well, maybe if you’re a kid.
 If you’re a work-at-home entrepreneur (especially if you’re a mom), livin’ probably just got a whole lot harder for you.
-Especially if your kids are school age, you know as well as I do that you probably dread summer as much as your kids look forward to it (some days, anyhow).
+Especially if your kids are school age, it’s possible dread summer as much as they look forward to it (some days, anyhow).

-So, here is my “How to survive summer as a mom (or dad) who works from home without losing your sanity or screaming at your kids (too much)” post.
-Ready?
+So, here is my “How to survive summer as a mom (or dad) who works from home without losing your sanity or screaming at your kids (too much)” advice.

 My top 5 Tips for Getting to September with Your Business In-Tact and Your Kids Still Loving You